usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ####4.2.2.
 Authenticator and Verifier Requirements

-Cryptographic authenticators used at AAL 2 SHALL use applied cryptography.
+Cryptographic authenticators used at AAL 2 SHALL use approved cryptography.
 Authenticators developed by government agencies SHALL be validated to meet the requirements of [[FIPS 140]](references.md#FIPS140-2) Level 1.

 Verifiers operated by government agencies at AAL 2 SHALL be validated to meet the requirements of [[FIPS 140]](references.md#FIPS140-2) Level 1.